-I have good news for the public today: inflation is finally falling.
+I started the speech at the University of Economics and Business by saying that I had good news for the public: inflation is finally falling.
+This is being confirmed.
 Annual headline inflation peaked in September last year, when it reached 18%.
 We managed to stop it.
 In line with our expectations, a gradual downward trend in inflation started in February this year.
 Inflation fell to 16.7% in February and then to 15%.
-And finally, in April, it stood at 12.7%.

-Within three months, it should be below 10% in annual terms.
+In April, it stood at 12.7%.
+The inflation figure for May (11.1%) was published on Monday this week.
+It should fall to below 10% in annual terms within two months.

 This is not a victory.

 In the second half of the year, inflation will still be at a level we must not put up with.
 We must not get used to it.
 We must not adapt to it.
 Interest rates will therefore remain high for longer.
-A strong koruna is also important for the economy.
+For the time being, there is no point speculating on when interest rates will be cut.
+On the contrary, as you know from the voting we published, some Bank Board members are still thinking about raising rates further - our monetary policy meeting is next Wednesday.